 In this episode, I’m chatting with Brandi Heather.
-Brandi’s a sought after international facilitator and a speaker who helps organizations succeed by using accessible play to break down barriers and create more effective teams.
+Brandi’s a sought-after international facilitator and a speaker who helps organizations succeed by using accessible play to break down barriers and create more effective teams.
 She has dedicated countless hours building nonprofit organizations in adapted physical activity and accessible sport in Canada and around the world.
-Her unique combination of skills and expertise in accessible play an inclusive mindset set her apart from the crowd.
+Her unique combination of skills and expertise in accessible play and inclusive mindset set her apart from the crowd.
 As co-founder and Chief Knowledge Officer at Amped2Play, she is changing the conversation around diversity and inclusion in education, health and business.

 Next week I’ll go into some more details about how play can enrich your life.
 Til then, I wish you a playful week.

 Thank you for joining me for this episode of Changes BIG and small.
 For more great episodes like this one, don’t forget to hit subscribe in your favorite podcast app.
 This will let you automatically download new episodes every week.
 If you enjoyed this episode, don’t forget to share it with someone else.
 Maybe you could introduce them to the world of podcasts!

 My best advice is change is not always about moving forward.
 It’s okay to step backward.
 By @BrandiA2PTweet

 4:36 – How Brandi learned the value of play

 8:54 – How Amped2Play gets people outside their comfort zone